perfana/event-scheduler/README.md

 * send heapdump event 10 minutes and 45 seconds after start of test run.
 * send scale-up event 15 minutes after start of test run.

-The setting will be send along with the event as well, for your own code to interpret.
+The settings will be sent along with the event as well, for your own code to interpret.

 When no settings are present, like with de scale-down event in this example, the settings event will receive null for settings.